kubernetes-retired/kubeadm-dind-cluster/README.md

 docker containers instead of VMs.
 That's somewhat of a compromise but allows one to (re)start clusters quickly which is quite important when making changes to k8s source.

+Moreover, some projects that extend Kubernetes such as [Virtlet](https://github.com/Mirantis/virtlet) need a way to start kubernetes cluster quickly in CI environment without involving nested virtulization.
+Current kubeadm-dind-cluster version provides means to do this without the need to build Kubernetes locally.

 ## Additional notes
 At the moment, all non-serial `[Conformance]` e2e tests pass for